C0rine/Mume/README.md

 For the sharing of the images I plan to use an option already implemented in Android: the "Share Intent".
 Sending an image to this intent will show [all the apps](http://i0.wp.com/www.devcfgc.com/wp-content/uploads/2014/10/intent-chooser.jpg) already installed on the Android device that facilitate uploading/sharing images.
 More on this [Sending of Binary Content](http://developer.android.com/training/sharing/send.html).

 ### Potential Problems
-I'm not sure wether this app will be diffucult or very easy to make.
+I'm not sure whether this app will be diffucult or very easy to make.

 1) In case it is difficult:
 - Use the [Aviary SDK](https://developers.aviary.com/) for the image editing, instead of coding this myself.